hoodunit/purescript-payload/README.md

 The basic idea: write one API spec.
 Write handlers as functions returning data.
 Get for free:

 * Server routing
-* Decoding URL parameters, query parameters, request bodies into typed values
+* Decoding URL parameters, query parameters, and request bodies into typed values
 * Encoding server responses
 * Client functions for calling the API

-It's like [OpenAPI/Swagger](https://swagger.io/), but without the boilerplate and monstrous code generation.
+It's like [OpenAPI/Swagger](https://swagger.io/) without the boilerplate and code generation.
 If your handlers don't match your spec, the code won't compile, so the server stays in sync with the spec.

 [The above example](./examples/hello/Main.purs) and more can be found in the [examples directory](./examples).

-The library is in flux and will likely have API breaking changes.
+This library is experimental, in flux, and will likely have breaking API changes.

 ## Table of Contents